oracle/weblogic-kubernetes-operator/site/quickstart.md

 (Removing the domain, operator, and such, isn't really needed in a quick start guide.
 We can point them to the user's instructions for how to remove the domain, operator, and all the other related resources.)

 ## 7. Remove a domain.
-* Remove the domain's Kubernetes artifacts (domain resource, secrets, ingress, ...)
+* Remove the domain's Kubernetes resources (domain, secrets, ingress, ...)
   * If they are all tagged with a `weblogicUID` label, then the sample delete domain script will remove them all
-  * The operator will notice that the domain's domain resource has been removed and will kill the pods
+  * The operator will notice that the domain's domain resource has been removed and will then kill the pods
-* Configure the Traefik Load Balancer to stop managing the domain
+* Configure the Traefik load balancer to stop managing the domain
-  * The delete script will have deleted the Ingress which will tell the load balancer to stop managing the domain
+  * The delete script will have deleted the Ingress which will inform the load balancer to stop managing the domain
-* Remove the domain home if it's on a pv
+* Remove the domain home if it's on a PV.

 ## 8. Remove the domain namespace.
 * Configure the Traefik load balancer to stop managing the domain namespace.
 Use `helm upgrade` to remove the domain namespace from the list of namespaces.